Dinosaurs and the Hall of Paleobiology

 One of the most popular exhibitions with students of all ages, the Hall of Paleobiology tells the story of the evolution of life and all its various forms.
 The story begins almost 3.5 billion years ago and includes Dinosaurs, Life in the Ancient Seas, Fossil Mammals, and Fossil Plants.

-**UPDATE: The Hall of Paleobiology will be closed for renovations from April 28, 2014 until sometime in 2019.
+**UPDATE: The Hall of Paleobiology is closed for renovations until June 8, 2019, when it will re-open with a new look and a new name: The David H. Koch Hall of Fossils — Deep Time.
 In the meantime, we have another dinosaur exhibition on display.**

 The Last American Dinosaurs: Discovering a Lost World is open on the second floor.

 Educational ResourcesBackyard Dinosaurs

 What did Washington, D.C. look like 110 million years ago, and how do we know?Blast from the Past!

 Evidence of an asteroid impact 65 million years ago.Digging the Fossil Record Blog